Are you planning a trip to go camping in Karijini National Park this year?

 Get Connected with eSIM

-There are the fees to enter Karijini National Park in 2023:
+There are the fees to enter Karijini National Park:

 If you are camping in Karijini park and staying for more than one day or even driving in and out of the park from the free camps, it is cheaper to purchase a Park Pass.
 Also well worth it if you are visiting multiple national parks in WA.